chris-carpenter/bootstrap/README.md

 Bootstrap practice, with help from Meta Front and Back End Developer course.

-1) Linking the latest version of bootstrap.
+Simple Website #1 - Food Menu) Linking the latest version of bootstrap.
+Using the grid system to add two evenly spaced columns with images and a table.